blueshark-14/watchdog-cpp/README.md

 - **Interactive Console Control:**
   Easily check, start, kill, or bring processes to the foreground via a user-friendly menu.

-- **Windows API Integration:**
+- **Native OS API Integration:**
-  Uses native WinAPI for process enumeration, launching, termination, and window management.
+  Uses a dedicated OS API component for process enumeration, launching, termination, and window management.
+  - **Windows:** Uses native WinAPI
+  - **Linux:** Uses POSIX/system calls

 - **Configurable:**
   All monitored processes and the preferred foreground app are defined in a simple JSON file.